 Plagiarism check: The content on Butterfly Classrooms are mostly freshly created, so I don’t use the plagiarism check that often.
 But if you are doing research and referring to sources the plagiarism check is great to keep you on track.

 Great Feedback: The weekly email I receive from Grammarly might just be my favourite part.
 Every week I get to compete with myself and learn from my mistakes.
 As you can see, I have no idea where to put a comma in a sentence.

 For most teachers, the free plan might just be what you need.
 It checks all your spelling and grammar, but you do not get the extra features.
-Click here, create a free account and you are ready to go.
-(Just for the sake of transparency, if you click on the link I do get commission from Grammarly, but that is not why I am suggesting it) I would suggest you add the extension to your Chrome browser, that way anything you type on Chrome will automatically be checked.
+Create a free account and you are ready to go.
+I would suggest you add the extension to your Chrome browser, that way anything you type on Chrome will automatically be checked.
 You will also have access to the web-app where you can type your document and just copy and paste it once you have corrected all the mistakes.